 - Unsteadiness, frailty, or other problem that might make exercise unsafe for you

-These factors can lead to injury, pain, bleeding, or other problems if they are not taken into account before you start to exercise.
+These factors can lead to injury, pain, bleeding, or other problems if they aren’t taken into account before you start to exercise.
 If you have any of these factors, your exercise program will need to be set up by a professional who knows about exercise and cancer.

-Not only can the right amount and type of exercise help fatigue, it can also help you sleep better.
-Another benefit of exercise is that it may make your mood better, too.
+Not only can exercise help fatigue, it can also help you sleep better.
+Another benefit of exercise is that it can make your mood better, too.

 Get nutrition counseling